In this topic:

 What Happens When a Bill Cycle Runs?

 After the closing date of a bill cycle, it runs automatically and the next bill cycle begins.
-TRACT uses the beginning and closing dates of a bill cycle to calculate, track, and invoice the charges owed by your customers, including taxes you set.
+Gotransverse uses the beginning and closing dates of a bill cycle to calculate, track, and invoice the charges owed by your customers, including taxes you set.
 After a bill cycle runs, it usually requires approval.
-Afterward, invoices to your customers are sent either as paper statements from you or e-mailed invoices directly from TRACT.
+Afterward, invoices to your customers are sent either as paper statements from you or e-mailed invoices directly from Gotransverse.

 A Bill Cycle run initiates the following processes: